Meet Stuart Ian Currie: Professional Artist and Art Educator

 • In The Beginning

 It has been a long journey to get here.
 And where is “here,” you might ask?
 This is the story of an artist—how one is born, nurtured, and finally emerges.
 In my heart, I’ve always been an artist.
 Yet, life has a way of steering you down paths that may not align with your dreams.
-For years, the need for a steady income placed art on the backburner.
-Instead, I built a career as a sign writer, fabricator, and installer.
+For years, the need for a steady income placed art on the back burner.
+Instead, I built a career as a sign writer, sign fabricator, and sign installer.
 While this path offered stability, it kept me from fully embracing my calling.
 But not anymore.
 Today, I stand proud, living the life I always envisioned—a full-time artist.

 But please, do read on…